oils-for-unix/blog-code/catbrain/NOTES.md

 - GC
   - an idea is to allow copying between VMs, rather than GC
   - rooting is still annoying
-- O(1) list and dict
-  - I think the array type could be a linked list, like bash?
-  - then you don't have to worry about growing?
-    - stack append is always just bumping pointers
-- expressions and types

 ### Bernstein chaining / composable blocks